 Low Cost Sources

 - Nature Strips, Free, I often see piles of branches outside suburban homes.
 Here is around three night of heat recently seen on a Nature Strip!
 Be careful some councils don’t approve of removing stuff left for council collection.

 - Friends, Free If you make it known you are willing to collect wood you can quite often get asked by friends take aware tree branches.
 WARNING Don’t offer to cut down trees, that should only be done by licenced, and insured, tree fellers

 - State Forests and Public Land, Free – $25/trailer.
 Each state has their rules in Victoria its free but only at certain times of the year.
 In NSW it ranges from $8-$25 per cubic m.
-You can only collect wood from designated areas.
-Below are links for Victoria and NSW and WA.
-(In South Australia Permits are usually available from the local council)

 - Timber Companies, Free I often see skips of free firewood outside factories but be careful that you only pick up untreated wood.
 The fumes from burning treated wood can be extremely toxic.